cucapra/vision-plots/README.md

 Hacking
 -------

-The Vega-Lite source for the plots is in `error.meta.js` and `single.meta.js`.
-These are both MetaJSON files with a few different parameters that can be used to generate a bunch of similar but slightly different plots.
+The Vega-Lite source for the plots is in the files `*.meta.js`.
+These are [MetaJSON](https://github.com/sampsyo/metajson) files with a few different parameters that can be used to generate a bunch of similar but slightly different plots.
 See the Makefile for how to translate these into complete Vega-Lite JSON source programs.